ee292d/labs/lab6/README.md

 where `your-username` is the username you chose when you set up your Pi, `192.168.0.1` is the IP address of the Pi on your local network, and `~/labs/lab6/` is the path to the directory containing the `run_phi_chat.py` file included with this lab.

-Once you've copied the weights over, double check that you have `llama-cpp` installed (as in Lab 1):
+Once you've copied the weights over, double check that you have `llama-cpp` installed on the Pi (as in Lab 1):

 ``` bash
 pip install --break-system-packages llama-cpp-python==0.1.77
 ```

-Finally, you can run this the `lab6` directory to chat with your fine-tuned model:
+Finally, you can run this the `lab6` directory of your Pi to chat with your fine-tuned model:

 ``` bash
 python run_phi_chat.py